Jaymin2969/Jaymin2969/README.md

 ### About Me

 I am a **Senior Fullstack & Mobile Architect** with over 7 years of deep-tech experience.
 I don't just write code; I engineer solutions that are scalable, high-performance, and user-centric.
-My journey began with a passion for **JavaScript**, and it has evolved into a mastery of the modern web and mobile ecosystems.

 ---